keircatenation/dragon-game/README.md

   - selection of weapons: drag and drop instead of click and select
   - Create a Journal to save all opponents defeated
   - Create the separate Armory to hold all the weapons and shields and armor
+    - keeping track of which weapons and equipment are equipped